xregistry/spec/core/spec.md

     name at that level in the model
   - Be permitted due to the presence of an `any` type for one of its parent attribute definitions
-- They MUST NOT change, or extend, the semantics of the Registry - they MUST only be additional metadata to be persisted in the Registry since servers are mandated to persist all valid extensions
+- They MUST NOT change the semantics of the Registry - they MUST only be additional metadata to be persisted in the Registry since servers MUST persist all valid extensions
 - They MUST NOT conflict with the name of an attribute defined by this specification, including the `RESOURCE*` and `COLLECTION*` attributes that are implicitly defined.
 Note that if a Resource type has the `hasdocument`